MadawaLakmal/log-management-using-ELK/Install and config ELK stack on ubuntu 20.04.md

 Logstash Port : 5044
 ```

-Make sure to enable these ports if you are using an firewall.
+Make sure to enable these ports if you are using a firewall.

 ## Install Elasticsearch as a Single Node Cluster
 [ElsaticSearch] (https://www.elastic.co/downloads/elasticsearch)